GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 #### Tooltip (title)

 The tooltip, or title, appears when the user holds their mouse pointer over the extension's icon in the toolbar.
-It's also included in the accessible text spoken by screenreaders when the button gets focus.
+It's also included in the accessible text spoken by screen readers when the button gets focus.

 The default tooltip is set using the `"default_title"` field of the `action` object in `manifest.json`.